jadecobra/python_tdd_exercises/source/functions.rst

          {}
        )

-  the terminal updates to show a :doc:`TypeError`
+  the terminal shows a :doc:`TypeError`

 *
   GREEN: make it pass